eag1ex/pocket.js/readme.md

 4. To use in browser just include script source `<script src="build/js/pocket_umd.js"/>`
     1. then access via: `new Window.Pocket({...})`
         1. <img src="./screens/window.pocket.png" width="500"/>

+-   it uses [Require.js/AMD](https://requirejs.org/docs/whyamd.html) in the build to support client with own encapsulation.

 #### PocketModule config/opts and status logic: